bxparks/AUnit/README.md

 <a name="OperatingSystem"></a>
 ### Operating System

-I used MacOS 10.13.3, Ubuntu 18.04, and Ubuntu 20.04 for most of my development.
+I use Ubuntu 20.04 for the vast majority of my development.
+I expect that the library will work fine under MacOS and Windows, but I have not tested them.

 <a name="License"></a>
 ## License